5 Introduction to Programming with C

 d = d--; // -> d = d - 1;

-Assume d to h are defined as type integer variables (int) and i as a floating point number (float):
+Assume d to h are defined as integer variables (int) and i as a floating point number (float):

 d = 5 / 3; // -> d = 1: gives the whole part of the fraction